Mvelase-16/ElevateTECH-E.T-/docs/meeting_logs/meeting_notes.md

 - Finalize initial product vision document.

--Check if repository is well structured and reflects commits of every team member.
+- Check if repository is well structured and reflects commits of every team member.